emtee40/fdroid-wiki/Repository-Management-Overhaul/Managing-trust-in-a-distributed-repo-store-experience.md

   material chip?) in the app details.
 Tapping it should allow users to learn more about a repository. eg. by opening the previously mention repo-listing screen.
-* I think F-Droid should convey a basic understanding of what up- and down-streams are by merely by using our app.
+* I think F-Droid should convey a basic understanding of what repositories are by merely by using our app.
 I think key to this is by keeping up good app descriptions, and also adding good descriptions/listings for repositories.
 * Think when installing an app and there are multiple sources available F-Droid should let them pick which down-stream they want to trust.
 So the F-Droid app shouldn't establish and enforce a priority of repositories.
 (I think F-Droid